elastic/apm-server/apmpackage/apm/0.1.0/docs/README.md

 To do so, download and enroll an Elastic Agent in the same machines where your instrumented services run.

 If you want to change the default APM Server configuration, you need to edit the `elastic-agent.yml` policy file manually.
-Find the input with `type:apm` and add any settings under `apm-server` like you would normally do in `apm-server.yml`.
+Find the input with `type:apm` and add any settings under `apm-server`.
 For instance:

 ```yaml